terraform-aws-modules/terraform-aws-s3-bucket/UPGRADE-3.0.md

 ## List of backwards incompatible changes

-- Terraform AWS provider minimum version is now `v3.75.0` in order to have forward compatibility with Terraform AWS provider `v4.x`.
+- Terraform AWS provider minimum version is now `v4.5.0` in order to have forward compatibility with Terraform AWS provider `v4.x`.
 Using the latest version of `v4` is highly recommended, if possible.
+- If you are using AWS provider `v3.75` the latest supported version of this module is `v3.0.1`
 - Main group of changes is related to refactoring of `aws_s3_bucket` resource into several smaller resources.
-Read [`S3 bucket refactor` section in the official Terraform AWS Provider Version 4 Upgrade Guide](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/version-4-upgrade#s3-bucket-refactor) and [discussion around these changes](https://github.com/hashicorp/terraform-provider-aws/issues/23106) can help even when using AWS provider version 3.75 or newer.
+Read [`S3 bucket refactor` section in the official Terraform AWS Provider Version 4 Upgrade Guide](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/version-4-upgrade#s3-bucket-refactor) and [discussion around these changes](https://github.com/hashicorp/terraform-provider-aws/issues/23106).
 - `modules/object`: Changed resource type from `aws_bucket_s3_object` to `aws_s3_object`.
 After upgrade, on the next apply, Terraform will recreate the object.
 If you prefer to not have Terraform recreate the object, import the object using `aws_s3_object`.
 [Read more](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_object#import).

 ## Additional changes